SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/setup.md

 The following information is required to properly setup tracking for your app:

-- The product name, the same for all platforms on which your product is available.
+- The product name, identical for all platforms on which your product is available.
 - The app/site name, which might differ between platforms.

 Values suitable for your app are delivered by the GD ADI team.
 Please refer to our [internal wiki](https://confluence.srg.beecollaboration.com/display/INTFORSCHUNG/Guidance+Implementation+Apps) for more information.

 ### Configure your application manifest

 The name and version of your application are retrieved from the [app manifest](https://developer.apple.com/documentation/bundleresources/information_property_list).
-You should therefore configure your `Info.plist` file so that it contains the following key-value pairs:
+You must configure your `Info.plist` file so that it contains the following key-value pairs:

 - `CFBundleName` must contain the product name obtained for your app.
 - `CFBundleShortVersionString` must contain the application version.

-### Setup tracking
+### Start tracking

 The ``Analytics`` singleton needs to be started before any measurements can take place.
 First create a configuration with parameters tailored to your app: